ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of showers and thunderstorms before 7pm, then a chance of showers and thunderstorms between 7pm and 8pm, then a chance
+         <h3>Tonight</h3>A slight chance of showers and thunderstorms between 1am and 3am, then a chance of showers and thunderstorms.
+Mostly cloudy,
-         of showers and thunderstorms.
-Mostly cloudy.
-Low around 66, with temperatures rising to around 68 overnight.
-East wind 0 to
-         5 mph.
+         with a low around 66.
+Northeast wind around 1 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday</h3>A slight chance of rain showers before 1pm, then a chance of showers and thunderstorms between 1pm and 5pm.
-Partly sunny,
-         with a high near 81.
+         <h3>Saturday</h3>A slight chance of rain showers before 1pm, then a chance of showers and thunderstorms.
+Partly sunny, with a high near 81.
          East northeast wind 1 to 6 mph.
-Chance of precipitation is 40%.<br></div>
+Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday Night</h3>Mostly cloudy.
+         <h3>Saturday Night</h3>A chance of showers and thunderstorms before 7pm.
+Partly cloudy.
 Low around 63, with temperatures rising to around 65 overnight.
-East wind around 6 mph.<br></div>
+         East wind around 6 mph.
+Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">